wombleton/gitlaw-nz/acts/A/Armed Forces Discipline Act 1971.md

     Compare: 1950 No 39 s 39; 1950 No 40 s 39; Army Act 1955 s 43 (UK); Air Force Act 1955 s 43 (UK); Naval Discipline Act 1957 s 28 (UK)

-##### 52 Being in possession of alcoholic liquor in a ship, establishment, camp, or base
+##### 52 Being in possession of alcohol in a ship, establishment, camp, or base

-*   (1) Every person subject to this Act commits an offence, and is liable to imprisonment for a term not exceeding 6 months, who, knowingly and without authority, is in possession of alcoholic liquor within the bounds of any naval ship or defence area, or any other place where members of the Armed Forces are quartered, stationed, or serving, or are undergoing exercises or training.
+*   (1) Every person subject to this Act commits an offence, and is liable to imprisonment for a term not exceeding 6 months, who, knowingly and without authority, is in possession of alcohol within the bounds of any naval ship or defence area, or any other place where members of the Armed Forces are quartered, stationed, or serving, or are undergoing exercises or training.

-    (2) Where any person is convicted of an offence under subsection (1), the liquor in respect of which the offence was committed, together with the receptacles containing it, shall be forfeited to the Crown, and may be disposed of by public auction or private contract as the Chief of Defence Force directs, and the proceeds of the sale shall be paid into an appropriate bank account in accordance with the [Public Finance Act 1989][453].
+    (2) Where any person is convicted of an offence under subsection (1), the alcohol in respect of which the offence was committed, together with the receptacles containing it, shall be forfeited to the Crown, and may be disposed of by public auction or private contract as the Chief of Defence Force directs, and the proceeds of the sale shall be paid into an appropriate bank account in accordance with the [Public Finance Act 1989][455].

     Compare: 1950 No 39 s 40; 1950 No 40 s 40

+    Section 52(1) heading: amended, on 18 December 2013, by [section 417(1)][424] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

+    Section 52(1): amended, on 18 December 2013, by [section 417(1)][424] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

-    Section 52(1): amended, on 1 April 1990, by [section 105(1)][424] of the Defence Act 1990 (1990 No 28).
+    Section 52(1): amended, on 1 April 1990, by [section 105(1)][426] of the Defence Act 1990 (1990 No 28).

+    Section 52(2): amended, on 18 December 2013, by [section 417(1)][424] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

-    Section 52(2): amended, on 1 April 1990, by [section 105(1)][424] of the Defence Act 1990 (1990 No 28).
+    Section 52(2): amended, on 1 April 1990, by [section 105(1)][426] of the Defence Act 1990 (1990 No 28).

 #### False statements, documents, and corruption